Top Places to Visit in Cairo, Egypt: The Ultimate Travel Guide to Ancient Wonders & Modern Charms

 The World’s Newest & Largest Archaeological Museum:

 The Grand Egyptian Museum (GEM) is set to redefine the museum experience.
 Currently in its final stages of opening, this museum will soon house the world’s most extensive collection of Egyptian antiquities, including the entirety of Tutankhamun’s treasures.
 The state-of-the-art facilities and cutting-edge exhibition design offer a new way to experience Egypt’s ancient history.
+Based on recent visits, GEM offers an unparalleled display of Egyptian artefacts, particularly the full collection of treasures from Tutankhamun’s tomb.
+This includes his famous golden mask, sarcophagi, jewellery, and other funerary objects, each with its own fascinating story.

 We know planning a visit to such a massive museum can be overwhelming, especially when it comes to ticket prices and booking.
 Rest assured, this guide provides the most current information to ensure you have a smooth visit.